fujaba/fulibFx/README.md

 the 'resources' directory at the same path as your app class.

 You can also define a custom FXML path to load instead by setting the `view` path in the `@Controller` annotation.
-Note that the entered path will always be relative to the path of your app class in the 'resources' directory.
+Note that the entered path will always be relative to the path of your app class in the `resources/` directory.

 ```java